-But what noticeable effects of a no-deal Brexit have on medicine, and the people that need to take it?
-And how much are companies really stockpiling?
+But what noticeable effects will a no-deal Brexit have on the UK's medicine?
+And, how much are companies really stockpiling?

 Mike Thompson, the Chief Executive of the Association of the British Pharmaceutical Industry answers some common questions.